 |OTHER TIERS: 0.15% → $350 - $10k|

 While Union Bank offers the 18-23 month CD as an IRA, it earns 0.15% APY, regardless of minimum deposit.
-While that may seem a bit odd, it really isn’t: the 18-23 month CD earned 0.15% APY on all deposit levels until the end of April.
-The addition of 260 bps over the past three months has given the 18-23 month CD its highest rate in nearly nine years.
+While that may seem strange, it really isn’t: the 18-23 month CD earned 0.15% APY on all deposit levels until the end of April 2018.
+The addition of 275 bps over the past six months has given the 18-23 month CD its highest rate in nearly nine years.

-Here’s another interesting piece of information: based on current data, Union Bank’s 18-23 month CD APY is 25 bps higher than that of the 18-month Online CD APY offered by PurePoint Financial, Union Bank’s online division.
+Here’s another interesting piece of information: based on current data, Union Bank’s 18-23 month CD APY is 20 bps higher than the 18-month Online CD APY offered by PurePoint Financial, Union Bank’s online division.

 As stated in the Time Deposit Accounts disclosure, the Early Withdrawal Penalty reads as follows: